-31. The Government agrees that all these measures, along with an end to punishment killings and beatings, would help significantly to build confidence.
-The continuation of such activities undermines trust and confidence and calls into question any commitment to exclusively peaceful methods.

-32. The International Body recognised that:

-"... the [British and Irish] Governments made clear their view that our remit is limited to those weapons held by paramilitary organisations.
+- 31. The Government agrees that all these measures, along with an end to punishment killings and beatings, would help significantly to build confidence.
+The continuation of such activities undermines trust and confidence and calls into question any commitment to exclusively peaceful methods. - 32.
+The International Body recognised that: - "... the [British and Irish] Governments made clear their view that our remit is limited to those weapons held by paramilitary organisations.
 We accept and share that view.
-There is no equivalence between such weapons and those held by security forces." (paragraph 54)

-33. At the same time, the Government has recognised its own duty to take actions to build confidence.
+There is no equivalence between such weapons and those held by security forces." (paragraph 54) - 33.
+At the same time, the Government has recognised its own duty to take actions to build confidence.
 Following the ceasefires of 1994, the Government took a wide range of such initiatives, on the advice of the security forces and in response to changes in the level of threat, including:

-changed arrangements for the release of scheduled offenders that reintroduce release at the 50% point of sentence for all offenders;

-a review of emergency legislation, due to report in August 1996.
-That will consider replacement of the current emergency legislation, but its implementation depends on the evolving security situation;

-- the relocation, up until February 1996, of 3 battalions of troops from Northern Ireland, with the ending of routine patrolling by the Army.
-Since the ending of the IRA ceasefire, two battalions have returned to Northern Ireland and some patrolling resumed as necessary.
-Further forces will be deployed in Northern Ireland if the security situation requires it;

-the removal of a number of physical security measures,

-including the demolition of five security force bases.
-Further progress, or the reinstitution of some of these measures, depends on the level of threat;

-- a review of the firearms legislation governing the holding of legally held weapons is under way, in the interests of updating the legislation as necessary; - in conjunction with Her Majesty's Inspector of Constabulary, the RUC are reviewing their handling of public order situations including the use of plastic baton rounds (or 'plastic bullets').
+- changed arrangements for the release of scheduled offenders that reintroduce release at the 50% point of sentence for all offenders; - a review of emergency legislation, due to report in August 1996.
+That will consider replacement of the current emergency legislation, but its implementation depends on the evolving security situation; - the relocation, up until February 1996, of 3 battalions of troops from Northern Ireland, and the 80% reduction in patrolling by the Army.
+Since the ending of the IRA ceasefire, two battalions have returned to Northern Ireland.
+Further forces will be deployed in Northern Ireland if the security situation requires it; - the removal of a number of physical security measures, including the demolition of five security force bases.
+Further progress, or the reinstitution of some of these measures, depends on the level of threat; - a review of the firearms legislation governing the holding of legally held weapons is under way, in the interests of updating the legislation as necessary; - in conjunction with Her Majesty's Inspector of Constabulary, the RUC are reviewing their handling of public order situations including the use of plastic baton rounds (or 'plastic bullets'). - Government has engaged in a wide ranging process of policing reform, including a fundamental review of policing needs, and reforms to policing structures, although the extent to which these reforms can be introduced will depend on the seecurity situation.

-34. In all these areas, where the International Body noted the potential for confidence building action by the Government, the Government has consistently sought to take such actions, on the advice of the security forces and as the security situation permits.
+- As the Report recommended, we are continuing to work to improve community balance within the police service, within the legal framework that appointment and promotion must be on merit. - 34.
+In all these areas, where the International Body noted the potential for confidence building action by the Government, the Government has consistently sought to take such actions, taking account of the advice of the security forces and as the security situation permits.
 Some actions have had to be rescinded as the threat has increased since the abandonment of the IRA ceasefire, and all are reversible.
 Equally, if the threat reduces again, the opportunity for further confidence building measures returns.